Skip to main content

 4. Data pooling methodology is coded but not documented.
 The globalValueOfDevice formula exists in types.ts and is documented in CLAUDE.md — but nowhere in the CER or CEP.

-5. 0ZC studies support remote care.
+5. 3KX remote care sub-criterion is supported by clinical evidence.
 SAN_2024 and PH_2024 both have secondary objectives evaluating remote care, and DAO_O_2022 includes teledermatology referral assessment.
 The clinical evidence exists; the use environment text simply wasn't updated to reflect this use context.

 6. Safety rates from studies.
 The CER states "no serious incidents reported" across all studies, and the vigilance search found zero incidents for similar devices.
 This data exists but is not structured as a traceability table.